kimpettersen/angular-node-cv/README.md

 However all of these resources did basically the same thing.
 It stored text and tags.
 This led to a lot of time being wasted on copying and pasting tests and code five different places.

-This would have made sense if it was only an API: Since this is so tightly coupled to the front-end, and the difference between the resources are minimal, it would have been a lot smarter to do this dynamically.
+This would have made sense if it was only an API.
+Since this is so tightly coupled to the front-end, and the difference between the resources are minimal, it would have been a lot smarter to do this dynamically.

 With a dynamic way of creating your own resources out of a combination of input and text areas, I would have had a